pnnl/hbi/README.md

 # hbi
-The Healthy Building Initiative is a DOE-funded project to integrate energy efficiency and occupant productivity and well-being in federal buildings.
+The Healthy Buildings Toolkit is a DOE-funded project to integrate energy efficiency and occupant productivity and well-being in federal buildings.